monkstone/monkstone.github.com/_posts/2019-09-10-Reflective_Access.md

 jogamp.opengl.awt.Java2D$2            | sun.java2d.opengl.OGLUtilities.UNDEFINED
 jogamp.nativewindow.jawt.JAWTUtil$1   | sun.awt.SunToolkit.awtLock()

 The `Object.finalize()` method and `file descriptor` field are probably JRuby specific.
 I suspect access to `Component.paramSring()` method might also be required by processing.
 The last two are required by `jogl` and needed by `P2D` and `P3D` sketches.
 Here are the `--add-opens` to add to `java_args.txt` to suppress the warnings in JRubyArt and propane sketches.
+In practice many more fields and methods within the packages above are accessed but the following `--add-opens` open the whole package to reflective access.
+To display all reflective access warnings put `--illegal-access=warn` into `java_args.txt`.
+JRuby requests illegal access to `java.lang.Object.clone()` ..., and to `java.awt.Component.getAccessControlContext()` ... .

 1. --add-opens java.base/java.lang=ALL-UNNAMED
 2. --add-opens java.base/java.io=ALL-UNNAMED